Stepwise Goal-Driven Networks for Trajectory Prediction: Stepwise Goal-Driven Network (SGNet)

 \subsection{Encoder}

 The encoder captures an agent's movement behavior as a latent vector by embedding its historical trajectory $\mathbf{X}_t$ using a single fully-connected layer.
-If additional motion features (\eg, optical flow) are available, they are also embedded using a separate fully-connected layer and concatenated with the trajectory representations,
+If additional motion features (\eg, optical flow) are available, they are also embedded using a separate fully-connected layer and concatenated with the trajectory representations.
+The input feature $\mathbf{x}_t^e$ is then concatenated with the aggregated goal information $\widetilde{\mathbf{x}}_t^e$ from the previous time step $t-1$, and then the new hidden state $h_{t}^e$ is updated through a recurrent cell.
+Hidden state $h_{t+1}^{e}$ and goals $\widetilde{\mathbf{x}}_{t+1}^e$ are both set to zero for the first time step.
+We next discuss how to obtain the aggregated goal input.